Proj221/DemoVer2_Huawei/README.md

 ## Ep25_3D widget is too difficult to tune
 + if 3D widget will reuse again, please set the branch from here!!!

+## Ep26_Fix the issue of card invisibility when the card is dragged out of the viewport
++ add a OnDragCancelled event in the card single and once the event is called, set the card visibility to true